Domain Generalization -- A Causal Perspective: Domain Generalization via Invariance Learning

 where $\mathbf{A}$ represents the adjacency matrix of the causal graph, where $\mathbf{A}_{i} \in \mathbb{R}^{n}$ is the weight vector such that $\mathbf{A}_{ji}$ encodes the causal strength from $z_{j}$ and $z_{i}$, and $I$ is an identity matrix.
 Finally, the causal representations undergo a masking mechanism.
 This step resembles an SCM, which depicts how children are generated by their corresponding parental variables.
 The masking mechanism is formulated as,

 where $\circ$ represents the element-wise multiplication, $\boldsymbol{\eta}_{i}$ is a parameter of the nonlinear function $g_{i}$.
 The final loss function consists of multiple terms, including the ELBO loss for VAE~\cite{kingma2013auto} and different constraints to ensure the latent variables $\mathbf{A}$ and $z$ are identifiable.
-Like CausalVAE, Shen et al.~\cite{shen2020disentangled} argue that in a bidirectional generative model, the goal is to use an SCM as the prior for latent variables.
-The causal prior is subsequently learnt together with a generator and an encoder using an appropriate GAN~\cite{goodfellow2014generative} loss, with some baseline information on the binary causal structure.
-The key distinction between the two approaches is that CausalVAE~\cite{yang2021causalvae} employs a conditional prior given the ground-truth elements, limiting it to a fully supervised context.

-Chevalley et al.~\cite{chevalley2022invariant} argue that the invariant representations are reformulated as a feature of a causal process, and propose a regularizer that guarantees invariance via distribution matching.
-The proposed framework, in particular, describes the underlying generation process using the DAG shown in Fig.reffig:invarchevally.
-Different domains are then represented in the provided DAG via soft-intervention on the domain variable.
-The invariant representations are therefore characterized as those that have no complete causal influence on the domain variable, i.e., they are insensitive to soft intervention on the domain variable.
-The classification is then formulated as follows:

-where $Z$ is the learned representation and dist denotes the distance between the distributions and $N_d$, $N'_d$ are the interventions on the domain variable.

-Ye et al.~\cite{ye2021towards} aim to statistically quantify the link between the training and test domains in terms of feature distributions and to give domain generalization guarantees.
-They go on to say that if a feature is useful for the classification task and invariant across the training domains, it will also be invariant across the test domains.
-They also propose expansion functions, which quantify the amount to which variance in source domain attributes is magnified on the test domains.

-Ghimire et al.~\cite{ghimire2020learning} intend to enhance illness identification from chest X-rays and anticipate that collecting invariant features from a variety of sources would assist the network in focusing on the causative features The authors suggest an adversarial penalization strategy-based architecture.
-The model is made up of three parts: a feature extractor, a discriminator, and a classifier.
-The discriminator is first taught to identify the source from latent characteristics.
-The feature extractor is then trained adversarially to make it difficult for the discriminator to differentiate between sources.
-This forces the feature extractor to learn invariant features.
-Meanwhile, the same characteristics are provided to the classifier, which has been trained to properly identify sickness.

-Rojas et al.~\cite{rojas2018invariant} reduces the covariate shift problem by assuming that there exists a subset of characteristics for which the target's conditional distribution remains constant across domains.
-It also demonstrates that employing this subset of characteristics in an adversarial scenario results in optimum prediction.
-Formally, given a known set of invariant features $X_S=\{X_{S_1}, ...
-X_{S_p}\}$, the invariant predictor across domains can be obtained via the following:

-where $\beta^{CS(S)}$ is obtained by pooling the training tasks and regressing using only features in S.